cauancardoso/cauancardoso.github.io/_posts/2019-07-05-Postgresql.md

 comments: true
 ---

 The **Annual Social Information Report (RAIS)** is a socioeconomic report of the formal work in Brazil.
-It includes monthly information of admissions, dismissals, medical leaves, salaries and demographic information of the workers.
+It includes monthly information of admissions, dismissals, medical leaves, salaries and demographic information of formal workers.

 The RAIS 2014 has 60 variables and more than 74 million registers; the RAIS 2015 has 76 variables and more than 72 million registers; the RAIS 2016 has 76 variables and more than 67 million registers.
 Each register represents a job linkage in that year.